ilias-sp/ansible-setup-passwordless-ssh/README.md

 [Output from Demo run](demo/SampleRun.md)

+## How to avoid the confirmation question.

+by design, the 2 playbooks ask for the user's confirmation before proceeding to the tasks.
+This is a common safety practice, giving the user one last chance to think if he is ready to proceed with this execution.
+Nevertheless, if this is an unwanted behavior that you want to bypass, you can:

-To skip the pre_task that requires the user to confirm the execution of the playbooks, you can append in the command the `-e confirmation=YES` argument:
+1. skip this pre_task, by appending in the command the `-e confirmation=YES` argument.
+For example:

 ```bash
 ansible-playbook -i hosts ansible_setup_passwordless_ssh.yml -e confirmation=YES
 ```

+2. use the playbooks that are stored in the `non_interactive` folder.
+They are just missing this "safety" check.

 ---